powsybl/powsybl-optimizer/open-reac/README.md

 #### 4.4 P/Q units' domain

-The following corrections apply successively to determine consistent domains for the active power $P_g$ and reactive power produced $Q_g$ by generators.
-Please note that in the end, the bounds are rectangular, not trapezoidal.
-These bounds are used only in the reactive OPF (see [7](#7-alternative-current-optimal-power-flow)).
+The following corrections apply successively to determine consistent domains for the active power and reactive power produced by generators.
+Please note that in the end, the corrected bounds are rectangular (not trapezoidal), and they are used only in the reactive OPF (see [7](#7-alternative-current-optimal-power-flow)).

 To determine the consistent domain of produced active power, the bounds of the domains
 $P_g^{min}$ and $P_g^{max}$, as well as the target $P_g^{t}$ of generator $g$ (all specified in `ampl_network_generators.txt`) are used.